Rating: ★★★½ out of 5

 Despite the somewhat negative portrayal of illegal immigrants, this is a very well made film.
 It is well-shot, taking place mostly in the various apartments and workplaces of each of the family members.
 The writing, while not spectacular, is charming and occasionally funny, and the performances are all believable given the circumstances of the plot.
 This is a highly entertaining film, particularly if you are a fan of French cinema, and, even though it leans rather heavily on the drama, it is still an enjoyable French comedy.

-My Father’s Guests is currently available to stream on Netflix.
+My Father’s Guests is available to rent or purchase via Amazon here.